nathanielwarner/carletonian-wordpress/wp-content/plugins/newsletter/readme.txt

 3. The Reports extension

 == Changelog ==

+= 6.7.9 =

+* Fixed posts block

+= 6.7.8 =

+* Removed old themes (anyway not usable since long time)

+= 6.7.7 =

+* Fixed text escape for header and footer blocks (was reported as security required fix)

+= 6.7.6 =

+* Fixed error on profile save

+= 6.7.5 =

+* Added language selector on subscriber profile page on multilanguage site
+* Fix multilanguage label on profile page
+* Added newsletter_user_post_subscribe hook (just after saving the subscription, before saving you can use newsletter_user_subscribe)
+* Added checks for WP 5.5 breaking changes
+* Added new layout (big images) on posts block
+* Added standard button on post block
+* Minor fix on hero block
+* Added support for Popup Maker (need a free addon)

+= 6.7.4 =

 * Improved posts block in the Automated context with more options
 * Improved the unsubscribe header